rat10/nng/citationSemantics.md

     rdfs:domain nng:Quote ;
     rdfs:range nng:GraphLiteral ;
     rdfs:comment "Includes a graph literal with quotation semantics: un-asserted and referentially opaque" .
 ```

 ## Examples
 A few examples may illustrate the use cases for these semantic configurations.
-All these configurations have one thing in common: they are [queryable](querying.md) in SPARQL (although, depending on configuration, a query might have to explicitly ask for them).
+All these configurations have one thing in common: they are [queryable](querying.md) in SPARQL.
+However, a query will have to explicitly include them so that unasserted quotes can't pop up in unassuming result sets.

 ### "Unasserted Assertion"

 Unasserted assertions are a niche but recurring use case that so far isn't properly supported in RDF.
-Some participants in the RDF-star CG strongly argued in its favour.
-The intent is to document assertions that for any reason one doesn't want to endorse, e.g. because they are outdated, represent a contested viewpoint, don't pass a given reliability threshold, etc.
+Many participants of the RDF-star CG strongly argued in its favour.
+The intent is to document assertions that for some reason one doesn't want to endorse, e.g. because they are outdated, represent a contested viewpoint, don't pass a given reliability threshold, etc.

 The RDF standard reification vocabulary is often used to implement unasserted assertions, but the specified semantics don't support this interpretation and its syntactic verbosity is considered a nuisance.
 A semantically sound and at the same time easy to use and understand mechanism would be a useful addition to RDF's expressive capabilities.